|The Science Behind Looking Good||Science Fictions|

-Dr. Gio Valiante is an associate professor in the Department of Education.
-In 2010, Dr. Valiante was named "Top 40 Under 40" who's ideas have influenced the game of golf by Golf Magazine.
+Gio Valiante teaches classes in the Department of Education.
+In 2010, Valiante was named on of Golf Magazine's "Top 40 Under 40" whose ideas have influenced the game of golf.
 He is the author of Fearless Golf (2005) and Golf Flow (2013).
-Golfers he consults with have won over 50 professional world wide events.
+Golfers he has consulted have won more than 50 professional worldwide events.

-Vidhu Aggarwal is an Associate Professor of English.
-She writes about the poetics of pop culture.
+Vidhu Aggarwal teaches English and writes about the poetics of pop culture.

-Tom Cook has been a Professor in the Department of Philosophy and Religion for nearly thirty years.
+Tom Cook has been teaching in the Department of Philosophy and Religion for nearly 30 years.
 His research is focused on the history of philosophy (especially the 17th century), but he also teaches Philosophy of Mind, Ethics, Philosophy of Science, Logic, and Philosophical Themes in Literature.
-Professor Cook is an avid international traveler and has recently taught in Germany and in Istanbul, Turkey.
+Cook is an avid international traveler and has recently taught in Germany and in Istanbul, Turkey.
 He has enjoyed taking Rollins students to Guatemala, the Dominican Republic and Ghana in the context of service-learning courses.
-He sails, sings, plays tennis badly and plays the guitar even worse.
+He sails, sings, plays tennis badly, and plays the guitar even worse.

 This introductory course teaches the fundamental techniques and aesthetic values of Chinese calligraphy.
 Prior knowledge of the language is not required.
 The primary objective of the course is to help students develop an interest and understanding of Chinese language and culture through both hands-on practice and literature exposure to etymology and development of Chinese calligraphy.
 The weekly practices will allow students to put their knowledge and skills into use in calligraphic writing.

 Li Wei is an ethnomusicologist-turned-language teacher.
 He has been teaching Mandarin at Rollins since 2004.
 Besides language, he also teaches culture and ethnomusicology courses.
-Grown up in China and trained and living in the U.S., he considers himself a Chinese American whose bicultural identity dictates his often-mutable perspective in viewing US-Sino relations.
+Having grown up in China and trained and living in the United States, he considers himself a Chinese-American whose bicultural identity dictates his often-mutable perspective in viewing U.S.-Sino relations.
 Academically, his interests run the gamut from technologically assisted Chinese language teaching, language ideology, to hybridity, globalization and world music.
 Besides class instruction, he loves taking students to China through field study.